 The complaints/ concerns will be recorded in the Pre-School complaints book.

 If the parent feels the concern/complaint has not been resolved then the parent should put their concerns in writing or by e-mail to the Pre-School manager and committee.

 If a parent makes a formal complaint in writing or by e-mail, the Pre-school committee chairperson Louise Curtis will investigate fully and provide the parents with a written account of the findings within 28 days of the receiving the complaint.

-If the parent feels the concern is still unresolved and the concern is not a registration issue, then it may be necessary to bring in a mediator such as the Pre-School Alliance local Development worker.
-The Development worker will sit down with both parties to work out a solution.
+If the parent feels the concern is still unresolved and the concern is not a registration issue, then it may be necessary to bring in a mediator such as a team member from Torbay Early Years who will sit down with both parties to work out a solution.

 Parents may approach Ofsted directly at any stage of this complaints procedure.
 In addition, where there seems to be a possible breach of the pre school's registration requirements, it is essential to involve Ofsted as the registering and inspection body with a duty to ensure the Welfare Requirements of the Early Years Foundation Stage are adhered to.

 Parents can complain to Ofsted by telephone on in writing at:

 Ofsted National Business Unit, Piccadilly Gate, Store Street, Manchester M1 2WD